Barun102-git/Technical-Article-Publishing-System-/README.md

   publishedAt: Date,
   timestamps
 }

 New Features Added

 Enhanced Admin Capabilities

-Admins can now edit any article regardless of author or status Delete functionality available for admins on all articles Edit and Delete buttons available in article lists for admins Complete article management from both list view and detail view Search and Filter System
+Admins can now edit any article regardless of author or status

+Delete functionality available for admins on all articles

+Edit and Delete buttons available in article lists for admins

+Complete article management from both list view and detail view

+Search and Filter System:-

-Real-time Search: Search across title, content, tags, and author names Date Filtering: Filter articles by Today, Last Week, Last Month, Last Year Combined Filtering: Use search and date filters together Responsive Design: Works on all device sizes
+Real-time Search: Search across title, content, tags, and author names

+Date Filtering: Filter articles by Today, Last Week, Last Month, Last Year

+Combined Filtering: Use search and date filters together

+Responsive Design: Works on all device sizes

-Article Status System
+Article Status System:-

 Draft: Visible to author and admins only

 Published: Visible to everyone

 Private: Visible to author and admins only

-Writers can set any status when creating/editing articles Admins can change any article status
+Writers can set any status when creating/editing articles

+Admins can change any article status

 Role-Based Authorization Matrix

 Action	Reader	Writer	Admin

 View published articles	✅	✅	✅

 Create articles	❌	✅	✅

 Edit own drafts/private	❌	✅	✅

 Edit any article	❌	❌	✅

 Publish articles	❌	❌	✅

 Delete own articles	❌	✅	✅

 Delete any article	❌	❌	✅

 Usage
 Register/Login: Create an account with your desired role (admin, writer, or reader)

 Writers: